-- Out of these twenty-one unique patent families, only one is the API (active pharmaceutical ingredient) patent i.e. it claims the only the structure of Macitentan.
+- Out of these twenty-one unique patent families, only one is the API (active pharmaceutical ingredient) patent, i.e., it claims only the structure of Macitentan.

-Macitentan has 21 unique patent families out of which one is the API (active pharmaceutical ingredient) patent.
-Actelion has protected Macitentan in 23 different countries details of which is in the table below:
+Macitentan has 21 unique patent families, out of which one is the API (active pharmaceutical ingredient) patent.
+Actelion has protected Macitentan in 23 different countries, details of which are in the table below:

-In Australia, US and Hungary, Macitentan patents have the expiry date of Dec 2026, Oct 2022, and Dec 2026 respectively.
-The longer expiration dates indicate that other will be inhibited longer from launching a generic version of the drug in these countries.
-However, in Luxembourg and Norway, Actelion’s patents on Macitentan have expired thus opening the market for generic versions.
+In Australia, the US, and Hungary, Macitentan patents have the expiry date of Dec 2026, Oct 2022, and Dec 2026, respectively.
+The longer expiration dates indicate that others will be inhibited longer from launching a generic drug version in these countries.
+However, in Luxembourg and Norway, Actelion’s patents on Macitentan have expired, thus opening the market for generic versions.

 Patents by Other Assignees on Macitentan

-Other than Actelion, there are patents filed by other assignees on Macitentan that are going to be in effect even after expiration of the key patent.
+Other than Actelion, there are patents filed by other assignees on Macitentan that will be in effect even after the expiration of the key patent.
 The classification of these patents based on the features they are protecting is provided below.